Kasiwadzaki/phoneBook/README.md

   Returns a [Person](#single-person-or-single-contact)

-  >If {id} does not match throws IllegalArgumentsException with message: "No such user exists"
+  >If {id} does not match, will return Status Code 500 with message: "No such user exists"

   ### Create Person